 The Empty Tomb

-1Now on the first day of the week Mary Magdalene came to the tomb early, while it was still dark, and saw the stone [already] removed from the [groove across the entrance of the] tomb.
-2So she ran and went to Simon Peter and to the other disciple (John), whom Jesus loved (esteemed), and said to them, “They have taken away the Lord out of the tomb, and we do not know where they have laid Him!”
-3So Peter and the other disciple left, and they were going to the tomb.
-4And the two were running together, but the other disciple outran Peter and arrived at the tomb first.
-5Stooping down and looking in, he saw the linen wrappings [neatly] lying there; but he did not go in.
-6Then Simon Peter came up, following him, and went into the tomb and saw the linen wrappings [neatly] lying there; 7and the [burial] face-cloth which had been on Jesus’ head, not lying with the [other] linen wrappings, but rolled up in a place by itself.
-8So the other disciple, who had reached the tomb first, went in too; and he saw [the wrappings and the face-cloth] and believed [without any doubt that Jesus had risen from the dead].
-9For as yet they did not understand the Scripture, that He must rise from the dead.
-10Then the disciples went back again to their own homes.
+1Now on the first day of the week Mary Magdalene *came early to the tomb, while it *was still dark, and *saw the stone already taken away from the tomb.
+2So she *ran and *came to Simon Peter and to the other disciple whom Jesus loved, and *said to them, “They have taken away the Lord out of the tomb, and we do not know where they have laid Him.”
+3So Peter and the other disciple went forth, and they were going to the tomb.
+4The two were running together; and the other disciple ran ahead faster than Peter and came to the tomb first; 5and stooping and looking in, he *saw the linen wrappings lying there; but he did not go in.
+6And so Simon Peter also *came, following him, and entered the tomb; and he *saw the linen wrappings lying there, 7and the face-cloth which had been on His head, not lying with the linen wrappings, but rolled up in a place by itself.
+8So the other disciple who had first come to the tomb then also entered, and he saw and believed.
+9For as yet they did not understand the Scripture, that He must rise again from the dead.
+10So the disciples went away again to their own homes.

 Jesus among His Disciples

-19So when it was evening on that same day, the first day of the week, though the disciples were [meeting] behind barred doors for fear of the Jews, Jesus came and stood among them, and said, “Peace to you.”
-20After He said this, He showed them His hands and His side.
-When the disciples saw the Lord, they were filled with great joy.
-21Then Jesus said to them again, “Peace to you; as the Father has sent Me, I also send you [as My representatives].”
-22And when He said this, He breathed on them and said to them, “Receive the Holy Spirit.
-23If you forgive the sins of anyone they are forgiven [because of their faith]; if you retain the sins of anyone, they are retained [and remain unforgiven because of their unbelief].”
+19So when it was evening on that day, the first day of the week, and when the doors were shut where the disciples were, for fear of the Jews, Jesus came and stood in their midst and *said to them, “Peace be with you.”
+20And when He had said this, He showed them both His hands and His side.
+The disciples then rejoiced when they saw the Lord.
+21So Jesus said to them again, “Peace be with you; as the Father has sent Me, I also send you.”
+22And when He had said this, He breathed on them and *said to them, “Receive the Holy Spirit.
+23If you forgive the sins of any, their sins have been forgiven them; if you retain the sins of any, they have been retained.”

-24But Thomas, one of the twelve [disciples], who was called Didymus (the twin), was not with them when Jesus came.
-25So the other disciples kept telling him, “We have seen the Lord!”
-But he said to them, “Unless I see in His hands the marks of the nails, and put my finger into the nail prints, and put my hand into His side, I will never believe.”
+24But Thomas, one of the twelve, called Didymus, was not with them when Jesus came.
+25So the other disciples were saying to him, “We have seen the Lord!”
+But he said to them, “Unless I see in His hands the imprint of the nails, and put my finger into the place of the nails, and put my hand into His side, I will not believe.”

-26Eight days later His disciples were again inside the house, and Thomas was with them.
-Jesus came, though the doors had been barred, and stood among them and said, “Peace to you.”
-27Then He said to Thomas, “Reach here with your finger, and see My hands; and put out your hand and place it in My side.
-Do not be unbelieving, but [stop doubting and] believe.”
-28Thomas answered Him, “My Lord and my God!”
-29Jesus said to him, “Because you have seen Me, do you now believe?
-Blessed [happy, spiritually secure, and favored by God] are they who did not see [Me] and yet believed [in Me].”
+26After eight days His disciples were again inside, and Thomas with them.
+Jesus *came, the doors having been shut, and stood in their midst and said, “Peace be with you.”
+27Then He *said to Thomas, “Reach here with your finger, and see My hands; and reach here your hand and put it into My side; and do not be unbelieving, but believing.”
+28Thomas answered and said to Him, “My Lord and my God!”
+29Jesus *said to him, “Because you have seen Me, have you believed?
+Blessed are they who did not see, and yet believed.”

-30There are also many other signs (attesting miracles) that Jesus performed in the presence of the disciples, which are not written in this book; 31but these have been written so that you may believe [with a deep, abiding trust] that Jesus is the Christ (the Messiah, the Anointed), the Son of God; and that by believing [and trusting in and relying on Him] you may have life in His name.
+30Therefore many other signs Jesus also performed in the presence of the disciples, which are not written in this book; 31but these have been written so that you may believe that Jesus is the Christ, the Son of God; and that believing you may have life in His name.